31st December 2020

 Happy New Year!
 Have been putting this off for a while.
 How to sum up such a year?
 The end of days indeed.

 Coronavirus – a family of respiratory viruses that are studded by a crown-like (hence corona) surface, that attaches to other cells.
+They include in their bosom buddies the common cold and flu.

-Covid-19 -the name of the beast, dubbed in the month it was found.
+Covid-19 – the name of the beast, dubbed in the month it was found.
 Coronavirus December 2019.
 It’s killing millions of people.

 Asymptomatic – not having the obvious symptoms of the disease despite having it.

 Anti-vaxxers – nutters who don’t believe in vaccinations or see it as a threat.
 Unbeknownst to us it’s really an injection of microbots that will further enslave us to our reptilian overlords, such as Bill Gates and Hillary Clinton.
+The virus btw was started by 5G, a world changing spell sent out by dalek towers stationed surreptitiously throughout our towns and cities.

 Anti-maskers – sociopaths.
 The stupid.